 WAYS TO HELP

 • Donate.
-Any size contribution helps and, donating multiple times, as it makes sense for your household, helps.
+Any size contribution helps, along with donating multiple times, as it makes sense for your household, helps.

 • Repost our GoFundMe, Report Backs, news stories, and photos.
 Please offer a few words about why you support the work of Feed Durham along with a link to the GoFundMe - especially when posting Report Backs, news, or photos - just in case people don't have time to read the full post.